 Equipment For Iwagumi Aquascape

-It is important to understand that without good lighting, CO2 system, CO2 bubble diffusor and filter, it will be very hard to achieve amazing effect.
+It is important to understand that without good lighting, CO2 system, CO2 bubble diffuser, and filter, it will be very hard to achieve amazing effects.

 Therefore, the list of necessary items (with some examples) looks like this (links to Amazon):

 If the aquarium is designed in the true Iwagumi style, it gives its audience feelings of peace and pleasure and becomes a kind of small masterpiece and even a work of art.
 That is why experts devote years to master this technique.

 Creating a true Iwagumi style that embodies the Japanese principles of simplicity and spirituality is probably only possible for professionals.
 At the same time, the criteria for its evaluation are rather conditional and have some kind of philosophical and even sacred meaning.